 That’s it.
 I use washcloths for everything – washing dishes, cleaning countertops, cleaning bathroom sinks and toilets, dusting, wiping hands and faces, removing makeup and more.
 I have cheap, standard washcloths for the cleaning stuff and I use those thin, soft, baby washcloths (gifts from a baby shower) for removing makeup or cleaning faces.
-And then I have a couple of microfiber cloths for dusting.
+I even cut up old towels to make my own washcloths.

 I have heard some concerns about the washcloths collecting germs and bacteria.
 That is why I wash them frequently – as in after every use, which is something that you can’t do with sponges.
 So after I wipe down the kitchen counters, I throw it in the wash.
 I never reuse a washcloth after cleaning the toilet or something equally germy.
 And I just put the cloths in with my towels and sheets so I don’t have to run them in a separate load.

 Washcloths have an abrasive surface that paper towels and sponges don’t have so they actually clean more effectively.
 And even the cheap ones last way longer than a sponge.
 I have been using the same set for 11 years!

 The best part about using wash cloths for cleaning is that I don’t have to spend any more money on paper towels.
 We used to go through a roll of paper towels at least every week.
 Now I’m saving over $86 per year!

 NOTICE: Blog posts on OnePartSunshine.com may contain affiliate links.
 In other words, if you buy something after clicking on a link in this post, then the author might receive an affiliate commission.